 We support the protection of human rights and are guided by principles such as those in the UN Global Compact, the UN Universal Declaration of Human Rights, UN Convention of the Rights of the Child and the International Labour Organisation Core Conventions.

 Modern slavery is a key human rights risk, both in operations and supply chains.
 Auckland Airport is committed to ensuring it is not doing business with individuals or companies who knowingly profit from modern slavery.
+Our Modern Slavery Policy, along with our first Modern Slavery statement for the FY20 reporting period describes the actions that we’ve taken to assess and address potential human rights violations in our operations and supply chain.

 We recognise that adopting appropriate best practice contracting and procurement principles will enhance the value we create for the local and wider New Zealand communities.
 We therefore seek to work with suppliers that share our commitment to responsible and sustainable business practices in an effort to generate long-term value for all stakeholders.